pschou/archive-exploder/README.md

 ```

 ## Example APK and DEB
-One must note that for deb and apk files, the package is a compilation of two or more archives smashed together, so you need to use recursion twice to extract the header files from the header archive(s) and then content archive.
+One must note that for deb and apk files, the package file is a compilation of two or more archives smashed together, so you need to use recursion twice to extract the header files from the header archive(s) and then content archive.
 ```bash
 ./archive-exploder --input tests/aaudit-0.7.2-r2.apk -output apk/ -r 2
 ```